ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/member_groups_edit.rst

 Member Groups - Create/Edit
 ===========================

-Control Panel Location: Members > Member Groups > Create/Edit
+Control Panel Location: :menuselection:`Members --> Member Groups -->
+Create/Edit`.
 This page describes each of the preferences available to your Member Groups.

 Enable Group Security Lock
 --------------------------